Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 First of all, you need to know what causes the narrowing of the lumbar vertebral canal to see in which case lumbar recalibration is suitable.

-La spine extends from your neck to your lower back.
+The spine extends from your neck to your lower back.
 The bones in your spine form what is called the spinal canal, which protects your spinal cord.
 There are many people who are born with a small spinal canal (congenital cause).
-But most spinal stenoses or strictures occur when something happens to narrow the space in the spinal canal.
+But most spinal stenoses, or narrowings, occur when something happens to reduce the space at the spinal canal.

 Causes may include: